lumo93/RE-FLEX/README.md

 Install Python on Windows or Linux (should work on Mac but has not been tested)

-be sure for Windows to "add 'python.exe' to path"
+be sure for Windows to "add 'python.exe' to PATH"

 Supported Python versions: